Learning disability services provider Care Management Group (CMG) has completed a refinancing deal which secures its future.

 The organisation also played a key role in the development of ‘The Driving Up Quality Code’, which outlines practices and behaviour for organisations that support people with learning disabilities, far exceeding minimum standards and promoting high quality care throughout the learning disability sector.
 The code has been endorsed by about 80% of providers in England.

-Sir William Wells, chairman of CMG, said: “This financial deal marks a new beginning for CMG.
+New beginning Sir William Wells, chairman of CMG, said: “This financial deal marks a new beginning for CMG.
 We look forward to the safe and sustainable future that has been secured for all our staff and service users.

 “Six years ago many people were unsure that CMG would be able to weather the financial and operational storm it faced.
 With the support and leadership provided by Court Cavendish we have not only survived, but emerged as a sector leader, both in the exceptional quality of the care we provide and our financial sustainability.”